 Hiking and backpacking with dogs can add a whole new dimension to your time in the wilderness.
-Dogs have such a wonderful knack of being endlessly positive and energetic, and their presence, when you’re tackling a tough section of trail, can be a real boost to your morale.
+Dogs have such a wonderful knack of being endlessly positive and energetic.
+Their presence, when you’re tackling a tough section of trail, can be a real boost to your morale.
 Taking your dog backpacking is also a great option if you love camping but know that camping with your dog on a regular campsite just won’t work for your puppy.
-Some dogs totally relish the challenge of getting back to their wild roots and running riot for days on end in the middle of nowhere, but not all dogs will take to it so kindly.
+Some dogs totally relish the challenge of getting back to their wild roots and running riot for days on end in the middle of nowhere.
+But not all dogs will take to it so kindly.

 - Is your dog suitable for backpacking?